MACHINE LEARNING MAKES WIDEX HEARING AIDS SMARTER

-The listener gets immediate gratification without changing any of the programming that the hearing healthcare professional has done.
+The listener gets immediate gratification without changing any of the programs that the hearing healthcare professional has done.
 But the listener has the power to refine and adjust their acoustics settings to meet their specific listening intention in real time – that’s right here, right now.
 That’s an example of a symbiotic collaboration that goes beyond what a human can achieve alone.

 How does this kind of machine learning benefit the hearing aid user?